octo-online/reactive-audit/README.md

     >source init-audit-reactive.sh play
     > activator run

-For the background, this script add a boot classpath with `<audit home>/lib` and adds the agent using `-javaagent:<audit home>/lib/aspectjweaver.jar`.
+For the background, this script adds the boot classpath `<audit home>/lib` and adds the agent using `-javaagent:<audit home>/lib/aspectjweaver.jar`.

 If a framework is selected, this script adds a default associated parameter file